schlawiner/fu-rpg-frei-und-universell/04-actions.md

 | 3   | Échec total                      |
 | 1   | Échec absolu, et pire encore     |

-Libre à vous de composer vos propres questions et réponses, en fonction des besoins de votre groupe, du jeu et de l'histoire.
+Libre à vous de composer vos propres questions et réponses, en fonction des besoins de votre groupe, du jeu et de l'histoire. -->

+###
+*I'm HERE*

-### Alternative Dice Rolls
+Alternative Dice Rolls
 Some players are not fans of the even/odd results.
 Many prefer a 1-3 Bad, 4-6 Good result.
 In that case the result chart would look like this;

 Roll Do you get what you want?